 RELATED: 11 Ideas for Better Backyard Privacy

 Green thumbs appreciate living privacy “fences,” most commonly made of privet hedges.
-Depending on the privet species (there are more than 50), the semi-evergreen shrubs grow tall, anywhere from four to 10 feet or more.
+Depending on the privet species (there are more than 50), the semi-evergreen shrubs grow tall, from 4 to 10 feet or more.
 They can be planted around the entire yard or only a small expanse, and then pruned and sculpted to suit your taste.

 These tall and striking plants in the grass family around the perimeter of your property look great with Tropical Modern or California Bungalow homes.
 Bamboo reaches 10 to 50 feet or higher to boost outdoor shade and comfort.
 Keep in mind that the more invasive “running” variety of bamboo spreads fast and far, potentially overtaking the land, so stick to the clumping variety that grows in small mounds.
-Bonus: Bamboo repels deer, so your new fence won’t be food for four-legged neighbors!
+Bonus: Bamboo repels deer, so your new fence won’t be food for 4-legged neighbors!

-15. Yew ($5 to $6 per linear foot)
+Cost: $3 to $6 per linear foot